B-Vukajlovic/OS_Shell/README.md

 - The shell uses **fork** to create child processes for commands.
 - **Signals** such as `SIGINT` are partially managed within detached background processes.
 - Pipelining is currently limited to **two commands**.
+- The shell makes use of the open source LEMON LALR(1) parser gen- erator.